-Here's what we were working on in the classroom last week :
+Here's what we've been working on in the classroom the last couple weeks:

-Here are some pictures from last week :
+Here are some recent pictures of 1-Bu :